 Oplysninger om albummet The Complete Poetical Works Of Percy Bysshe Shelley Volume 2 af Percy Bysshe Shelley

-Percy Bysshe Shelley frigav endelig Mandag 28 April 2025 sit nye musikalbum med titlen The Complete Poetical Works Of Percy Bysshe Shelley Volume 2.
+Percy Bysshe Shelley frigav endelig Onsdag 18 juni 2025 sit nye musikalbum med titlen The Complete Poetical Works Of Percy Bysshe Shelley Volume 2.

 Dette album er bestemt ikke den første i hans karriere.
 For eksempel vil vi minde dig om album som The Complete Poetical Works Of Percy Bysshe Shelley Volume 1.